 If you have no idea where to start, it definitely helps to consider your target audience, look at trending categories, and read a little bit of everything.

 Think of it like this.
 You’ve got something that you want to share with the world.
-Maybe it’s a really cool fantasy world and a quest that happens within it, or maybe it’s your own personal struggles, or maybe it’s your personal twist on a classic crime novel trope.
-This is the thing you have that you want to share with other people.
+Maybe it’s a really cool fantasy world and a quest that happens within it, or maybe it’s your own personal struggles.
+Maybe it’s your personal twist on a classic crime novel trope.

-Decide what kind of story you want to tell, decide what you want to tell, and let genre be the vessel through which you tell it.
+Decide what kind of story you want to tell, and let the genre be the vessel through which you tell it.

-As you may have guessed by the previous section, it’s impossible to say whether fiction or nonfiction is objectively better.
+As you may have guessed by the previous section, it’s impossible to say whether fiction vs nonfiction is objectively better.

 Fiction has its role in literature, and so does nonfiction.
 We need both, and authors can use both to tell impactful, engaging stories.
-You may prefer one over the other, and someone else might disagree with you, and that’s totally fine!
+You may prefer fiction vs nonfiction, and someone else might disagree with you, and that’s totally fine!

 Even when it comes to sales, it’s difficult to assert which is more profitable.
 Fiction sales lag just a tad behind nonfiction sales, but not enough to say that one is inherently a better money-making endeavor than the other.
 It depends on the subgenre, and it depends on the book.

-What’s your favorite genre, fiction or nonfiction?
+What’s your favorite genre between fiction vs nonfiction?
 If you’re already writing in one genre, have you considered trying another?
 Let us know!